CIA activities in Vietnam: Vietnam 1963

 The U.S. supported Diem in hopes to create a nation that was south of the demilitarized zone at the 17th parallel.
-In August 1963 South Vietnamese military officers initially planned to obtain support from the U.S. for their coup against Ngo Dinh Diem.
+In July 1963, the CIA expressed worry about Diem's treatment of Buddhists, and thought correctly that the more immediate threat was a non-communist coup.
+In the same report, it also mentions that initially, a post-Diem government would be less effective.
+In August 1963, South Vietnamese military officers initially planned to obtain support from the U.S. for their coup against Ngo Dinh Diem.
 State Department official Roger Hilsman originated a cable giving the South Vietnamese generals the green light for a coup against Diem and in October 1963 final plans were made for the coup that was carried out.
-On November 1, 1963 the House of Ngo ended when generals working for President Diem surrounded the Palace.
+On November 1, 1963, the House of Ngo ended when generals working for President Diem surrounded the Palace.
 The Palace was surrounded by units that were brought into Saigon from Mekong Delta and Bien Hoa.
 Observers of the firefight got close enough to count about 200 rebel troops and there was a report of 35 armored vehicles heading toward the palace.
 With Diem loyalists being detained, political arrangements were of order and they acknowledged that the new government would be a civilian one.
 Minh threatened Diem in every way, exerting that he had no patience and would "blast him off the face of the earth" if he did not surrender.
 After a bombardment of artillery fire to intimidate Diem, Minh ordered an assault on the palace.
 The next morning Diem finally called the JGC Headquarters promising to surrender if he had safe passage out of the country.
 Americans had ordered that the Diem and Nhu were kept safe but an officer of Minh had placed them into an armored vehicle and shot them to death.
 The Americans began to focus on fixing the makeup of the coup rather than the policy of the successor's government after they had realized how bad Diem was as a leader.
 The CIA paid $42,000 in immediate support money to the plotters the morning the coup, given by Lucien Connie an act of prefigured in administration planning.

-On July 8, 1963, A CIA officer was told by Major General Tran Van Don(South Vietnam's army commander) that there were plans by the military to overthrow President Diem.